joseph4tw/HackerRank/Artificial Intelligence/Bot Building/Bot Clean/README.md

 > The bot here is positioned at the top left corner of a 5*5 grid.
 Your task is to move the bot to clean all the dirty cells.

 You can find more about the problem [here](https://www.hackerrank.com/challenges/botclean).

+## My Solution

+The thought behind this is basically to build a list of the cells that need to be cleaned.
+Within that list, I also set the distance from the bot for each dirty cell.
+I then pick the closest cell to clean and move toward it.